OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 ### Endianess

 UAVCAN is little-endian on the wire.
-Because of this big-endian platforms may use more CPU then the same code on a little-endian platform.
+Because of this big-endian platforms may use more CPU than the same code on a little-endian platform.

 ### Code generation